An expansive investigation of the ceramic material, its historical precedent, and its contemporary application for visual art

-The LSU School of Art ceramics program encompasses an expansive investigation of the ceramic material, its historical precedent, and its contemporary application for visual art.
-The school offers concentrations in ceramics for both the Bachelor of Fine Arts (BFA) in Studio Art and the Master of Fine Arts in Studio Art.
+The school offers tracks in ceramics for both the Bachelor of Fine Arts (BFA) in Studio Art and the Master of Fine Arts in Studio Art.
 An undergraduate minor and a special student/post-baccalaureate program are also available.

 The ceramics curriculum includes wheel-throwing, hand-building, slip-casting, tile-making, raw material study, studio practice, methodology development, and special topics classes as well as seminars that enhance critical thinking through writing, presentations, and critiques.
 Elective courses in art history and other studio arts supplement learning and insist on the integration of ideas across disciplines.